10 Halloween Costumes to Show Off Your Bisexuality

 James Dean

 The iconic Hollywood bad boy who described his sexuality as "No, I’m not homosexual.
-But I am also not going through life with one hand tied behind my back."
-Dean created a Look that's been inspiring queers of all genders for decades.
-Incredibly easy to pull off, especially for a certain sort of bi, all you need is a leather jacket, jeans and a white t-shirt.
+But I am also not going through life with one hand tied behind my back", Dean created a look that's been inspiring queer people for decades.
+Incredibly easy to pull off, especially for a certain sort of bi, all you need is a leather jacket, jeans, and a white t-shirt.
 Slick back your hair and you're ready to go!

-As if pirates weren't already bi culture enough on their own (check out the #birates on TikTok and the three-way marriages known as matelotage) we have Anne Bonny, bi pirate queen, and her girlfriend Mary Reade.
-Prone to cross-dressing and occasionally passing in drag to get by, the two women marauded around the Caribbean with their surprisingly useless boyfriend Calico Jack, building a reputation for themselves as fierce and terrifying.
-Featured, with a lot of creative licenses, in Black Sails, you can't go wrong looking there for costume inspiration.
+As if pirates weren't already bi-culture enough on their own (check out the #birates on TikTok and the three-way marriages known as matelotage), we have bi pirate queen Anne Bonny and her girlfriend Mary Read.
+Prone to cross-dressing and occasionally passing in drag to get by, the two women marauded around the Caribbean with their surprisingly useless boyfriend Calico Jack, building a reputation for themselves as fierce and terrifying outlaws.
+The pair were featured, with a lot of creative license, in Black Sails (2014–2017).

 Otherwise, pirate fashion is broad and wild, featuring everything from brightly colored scarves to corsets to leather trousers.
-So similar to how some of us already dress when it's not Halloween then…
+So, rather similar to how some of us already dress when it's not Halloween then…

 Eleanor Shellstrop